 How Does Scoring Work In Bowling?

-When playing a standard game of 10-pin bowling, there are a few scenarios to keep in mind if you wish to keep an accurate score.
+When playing a standard game of tenpin bowling, there are a few scenarios to keep in mind if you wish to keep an accurate score.
+Scoring in bowling is not as simple as counting the number of pins knocked down.
+Let’s take a look at how scoring works in tenpin bowling.

 Open Frame Scoring

 The most common scoring scenario for average bowlers is called Open Frame Scoring.
-An Open Frame occurs if the bowler uses both of their rolls and fails to knock down all ten pins (0-9 pins were knocked down).
+An open frame occurs if the bowler uses both of their rolls and fails to knock down all 10 pins (zero to nine pins were knocked down).
 Whenever this happens without a preceding spare or strike, the bowler will be awarded points equal to the number of pins they just knocked down.
-For example, if a bowler begins a game by knocking down 6 pins on their first roll of a turn and 3 pins on their second roll of a turn, then the bowler will be awarded 9 points.
+For example, if a bowler begins a game by knocking down six pins on their first roll of a turn and three pins on their second roll of a turn, then the bowler will be awarded nine points.

 Scoring After a Spare